sandyjmacdonald/papi/README.md

 ABCD
 ```

-If a grant code and/or project name are available, then these can be passed in when instantiating the class.
+If a workorder and/or project name are available, then these can be passed in when instantiating the class.

 ```
-proj = Project(user_id="JAS", grant_code="R12345", name="RNA-seq analysis")
+proj = Project(user_id="JAS", workorder="R12345", name="RNA-seq analysis")
 ```

 A version 4 UUID is also generated for the project when instantiated.